Penn State vs. Rutgers NCAA Football Odds, Plays and Insights | November 20, 2021

 - In Penn State's 10 games this year, it has six wins against the spread.

-- The Nittany Lions have covered the spread once this season when favored by 17.5 points or more (in three chances).
+- This season, the Nittany Lions have just one against the spread win in three games as a favorite of 17.5 points or more.

-- Penn State's games this year have gone over the total in only two out of 10 opportunities (20%).
+- Penn State's games this year have eclipsed the over/under only two times in 10 opportunities (20%).

-- Penn State is 5-1 against the spread and 5-1 overall this season when the team puts up more than 22.7 points.
+- Penn State is 5-1 against the spread and 5-1 overall in games when it puts up more than 22.7 points.

-- The Nittany Lions collect 379.9 yards per game, just 7.0 more than the 372.9 the Scarlet Knights allow per contest.
+- The Nittany Lions average only seven more yards per game (379.9) than the Scarlet Knights allow per matchup (372.9).

-- Penn State is 5-1 against the spread and 5-1 overall when the team totals over 372.9 yards.
+- When Penn State totals more than 372.9 yards, the team is 5-1 against the spread and 5-1 overall.

-- The Nittany Lions have 11 giveaways this season, while the Scarlet Knights have 17 takeaways .
+- The Nittany Lions have turned the ball over 11 times this season, six fewer than the Scarlet Knights have forced (17).

 - Find the latest spread and moneyline odds for Penn State at SISportsbook.